madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 Ubuntu snap is an interesting concept, with impressive achievements and with several unpolished corners, that creates an illusion of security, and is here to stay.

 * Consider only installing snaps maintained by [Canonical](https://forum.snapcraft.io/t/snaps-officially-supported-by-canonical/1719), or other parties you trust.
+Avoid *devmode* and *classic* snaps, unless you really trust the provider.
 * https://snapcraft.io/store is scarce on snap details.
 Some people write a link to their *yaml* definition in read-me there, some not.
 The store itself gives no details on permissions needed by a snap, during install, use, and removal.
 The only way to know what is inside, is to download and examine files on your own.
 * Avoid *Ubuntu Software Center* as it may not be clear what it installs.
 Look carefully to `deb` packages and they may be transitional *snap* installs.
 Better install directly via `snap install` after own evaluation.
 * Creating a snap is a complex process, and the build process is transparent about code and dependencies used and can be reproduced.
 This is good, but due to complexity, things may land to a snap that are not obvious, or end up being in non-maintained versions within the snap.